vblanco20-1/vulkan-guide/docs/chapter-2/pipeline_walkthrough.md

 ```
 We are setting pSetLayouts and pPushConstantRanges both to null because our shader has no inputs, but we will soon add something to here.

-It is needed that we store the pipeline layout somewhere, as there are a lot of Vulkan commands that need it, so lets add a member to our VulkanEngine class for it
+It is needed that we store the pipeline layout somewhere, as there are a lot of Vulkan commands that need it, so let's add a member to our VulkanEngine class for it

 ```cpp